-Churches can always be expected to take the side of the employers against the workers during strikes.
+Churches can usually be expected to take the side of the employers against the workers during strikes.
 For money speaks.
 The employers give the property, build the churches, hire the ministers, pay their salaries, and take care of other church expenses.
 They dominate the churches and the clergymen completely and use them as they do the schools and school teachers to develop loyalty to the capitalist class.
 The zeal of clergymen in defeating strikes is, however, usually more than that of persons who recognize that they must act in a certain way to retain their jobs.
-They thoroughly identify themselves with the capitalist class against the workers.
+Their social attitudes are so closely a reflection of their capitalist intimates that they could not be expected to act otherwise.

 During the textile strike in Lawrence, Mass., led by the I. W. W. in 1912, church members paraded against the strikers with placards reading, "For God and for Country-the Stars and Stripes Forever-the Red Flag Never."
-In the great steel strike. led by William Z. Foster in 1919, not one prominent minister in the steel region spoke out in favor of the strikers, while many used as sermons the prepared publicity material of the companies and brought pressure to bear upon the workers to desert the strike.
-The churches' betraval of the masses was so obvious that after the strike the Interchurch World Movement led by church "liberals," to retain the church's hold upon the masses, published a report revealing the conditions that led to the strike.
-This was promptly repudiated by the large church bodies who withdrew from the organization causing it to collapse and showing more clearly than ever the control of the capitalists over the churches.
-Another larger report, openly supporting the employers, was then issued, endorsed by churchmen, denouncing the first report as being financed by Soviet gold,
+In the great steel strike, led by William Z. Foster in 1919, not one prominent minister in the steel region spoke out in favor of the strikers, while many used as sermons the prepared publicity material of the companies and brought pressure to bear upon the workers to desert the strike.
+The churches' betrayal of the masses was so obvious that after the strike the Interchurch World Movement led by church "liberals," to retain the church's hold upon the masses, published a report revealing the conditions that led to the strike.
+This was promptly repudiated by the large church bodies and, largely as result of the report, the organization collapsed showing more clearly than ever the control of the capitalists over the churches.
+Another larger report, openly supporting the employers, was then issued, endorsed by churchmen, denouncing the first report as being financed by Soviet gold.